The economic tendency of free thought

 In the transition epoch, surely crimes will come.
 Did the seed of tyranny ever bear good fruit?
 And can you expect Liberty to undo in a moment what Oppression has been doing for ages?
 Criminals are the crop of depots, as much a necessary expression of the evil in society as an ulcer is of disease in the blood; and so long as the taint of the poison remains, so long there will be crimes.

 “For it must needs that offences come, but woe to him through whom the offence cometh.”
 The crimes of the future are the harvests sown of the ruling classes of the present.
-Woe to the tyrant who shall cause the offense!
+Woe to the tyrant who shall cause the offence!

 Sometimes I dream of this social change.
 I get a streak of faith in Evolution, and the good in man.
 I paint a gradual slipping out of the now, to that beautiful then, where there are neither kings, presidents, landlords, national bankers, stockbrokers, railroad magnates, patentright monopolists, or tax and title collectors; where there are no over-stocked markets or hungry children, idle counters and naked creatures, splendour and misery, waste and need.
 I am told this is farfetched idealism, to paint this happy, povertyless, crimeless, diseaseless world; I have been told I “ought to be behind the bars” for it.